Bazzini: History

-Anthony L. Bazzini, an Italian immigrant, started the company in 1886, selling nuts to businesses and individuals.
-It was based on Park Place until 1968, when the Washington Market was demolished amid urban renewal programs.
-Most other food wholesalers moved up to The Bronx, but Bazzini already owned a six-story brick building at nearby 339 Greenwich Street, so they relocated operations there.
+Anthony L. Bazzini, an Italian immigrant, started the A. L. Bazzini Company in 1886, selling nuts to businesses and individuals.
+It was based on Park Place in Manhattan until 1968, when the Washington Market was demolished amid urban renewal programs.
+Most other food wholesalers moved up to the Bronx, but Bazzini already owned a six-story brick building at nearby 339 Greenwich Street, so the company relocated operations there.